quangdaotran/Covid-19Project/README.md

-This file included the R codes which I used to perform web-scrapping method and obtain a real-time dataset for the Covid-19 project
+This repository included the R codes which I used to perform web-scrapping method and obtain a real-time dataset for the Covid-19 project.